jcur/jcur.github.io/index.markdown

 I'm a Research Scientist and a Professor, so on this website you can find a list of my publications and some teaching material.

 I'm fascinated by teamwork, mathematics, computers, psychology, biology, and the *interfaces* between these topics.
 I'm sure you are too.
 Can we apply mathematical ideas to help a team better work together?
 Or are we doing it already?
-What does that has to do with Multi-Agent RL?
+What does that has to do with multi-agent reinforcement learning?
 And of course, can we, will we, should we, develop computer systems to emulate biological ones?
 How about smarter ones?
 To try and contribute, I acquired hands-on expertise in dynamic systems, time series simulations, reinforcement learning, and natural language processing.<br/>

-At Amazon, I lead a science team to help optimize something called *talent planning*, and before that at AWS I was part of the global AI specialty practice where I built ML solutions for corporate customers.
+At Amazon, I lead a science team to help optimize something called *talent planning*.
+Before that I was part of AWS global AI specialty practice where I built ML solutions for Amazon corporate customers.
 I also teach two courses at New York University, *Programming* and *Reinforcement Learning*.

 <br/>